causify-ai/tutorials/tutorial_template/template.API.md

 <!-- tocstop -->

+# Tutorial Template for Native API of the tool used
+- E.g., Native API for `pycaret`

 ## Table of Contents

-The markdown code should have a TOC.
-This can be generated automatically with the linter.
+The markdown code can have a TOC.
+This can be generated automatically with the linter or other tools.

 ### Hierarchy

 Hierarchy of the markdown file should be followed.
 ```
-# Level 1 (Used before TOC as title)
+# Level 1 (Used as title)
 All the subheadings should follow the below structure:
 ## Level 2
 ### Level 3